SEN Information Report

 A few students:

-- May have an Educational Health Care Plan (EHCP) or Statement of Special needs.
+- May have an Educational Health Care Plan (EHCP).
 This support is available for those students whose needs are severe and complex.
 These students experience specific barriers to learning and require specialist support.

 - The College or you, the parent, can request the Local authority to carry out a Statutory Assessment of your child’s needs.
 This is a legal process which sets out the amount of support that will be provided for your child.